davepacheco/kartlytics/README.md

 ## Masks so far

-We have actual masks for these:

-- Lap text for lap 1 in each 4P box.
-- Non-final position numbers 1-4 in each 4P box.

 We have sources (screen captures) from which we can create the masks for:

 - Characters: each one in each box in 4P mode, both zoomed in and zoomed out.
-- Tracks: several of the tracks (but not all).
+- Tracks: several of the tracks, as viewed in P1 in 4P mode, both zoomed in and zoomed out.
+- Non-final position numbers 1-4 in each 4P box.
+- Lap text for lap 1 in each 4P box.

 The next set of data to capture are:

-- final position numbers (so we can detect the end of the race)
+- final position numbers in each box (so we can detect the end of the race)
 - lap text for laps 2-3 in each box
 - real race videos